TeriD/WebDev_Capstone/README.md

 # KY Highway Projects Dashboard

-An interactive web dashboard for visualizing Kentucky highway project data with filtering capabilities and interactive mapping.
+An interactive web dashboard for visualizing Kentucky highway project data, featuring a geospatial map with filtering capabilities, automatic graph updates tied to the map extent, and a tabular representation of the project data, with export capabilities.
+This project is designed for educational and portfolio purposes and is not officially endorsed by the Kentucky Transportation Cabinet (KYTC).

+---

+## Project Overview

+The KY Highway Projects Dashboard is an interactive web app that's designed to be responsive on any device.
+It helps interested users navigate through current and awarded highway construction projects in Kentucky.
+By using open data, interactive mapping, and dynamic data visualization, the dashboard makes it easy for the public, contractors, and government stakeholders to access trustworthy project information.
+Plus, it’s built with open web technologies, so there’s no need to rely on proprietary Esri tools.

+**Purpose:**
+- To ensure that Kentucky's highway project data is openly accessible to the public.
+- To offer interactive tools that allow users to filter, map, and analyze project information easily.
+- To showcase the development of GIS web applications, focusing on data visualization and JavaScript architecture.

+**Educational/Portfolio Project:**
+I created this dashboard on my own as a way to learn and showcase my skills.
+For more information, read the [Disclaimer](#disclaimer) section for details.

+---

 ## Features

+- **Interactive Map:**
+  - Discover highway projects through a Leaflet.js map that offers various basemap options.
-- **Interactive Maps**: Click on highway project lines to view detailed information
+  - Click on the project lines to access detailed information in pop-up windows.
+  - Zoom and pan to explore areas that interest you.

+- **Multi-Level Filtering:**
-- **Multi-Level Filtering**: Filter by district, county, and project type with automatic chart updates
+  - Filter projects by KYTC district, county, and standardized project type.
-- **Dynamic Panel Titles**: Panel titles automatically update to reflect active filters (e.g., "Projects in District 2" or "Projects in Fayette County")
-- **Project Type Classification**: Intelligent project categorization using crosswalk database for standardized filtering
-- **Data Visualization**: Pie charts and bar charts showing project statistics with real-time updates
+  - Utilize search-enabled dropdowns for quick and easy selections.
+  - Combine filters for a more detailed exploration of the data.

+- **Dynamic Data Visualization:**
+  - View a pie chart comparing awarded projects to current ones.
+  - Check out a horizontal bar chart that shows project distribution over the years.
+  - Charts refresh automatically based on the filters you have applied.

+- **Advanced Data Table:**
-- **Advanced Data Table**: Sortable, filterable, and paginated table with export capabilities
+  - Access a sortable, filterable, and paginated table containing project details.
-- **Data Export**: Download project data in CSV, JSON, or Excel formats
+  - Export the data in formats like CSV, JSON, or Excel (XLSX).

+- **Basemap Switching:**
-- **Multiple Basemaps**: Switch between OpenStreetMap, Esri World Street Map, USGS Topo, and OpenTopoMap
+  - Select from basemaps such as OpenStreetMap, Esri World Street Map, USGS Topo, and OpenTopoMap through the Leaflet fetch process.

+- **Clear All Filters:**
-- **Clear All Filters**: One-click button to reset all active filters
+  - A one-click button allows you to reset all filters and return to the default view.

+- **Responsive Design:**
-- **Responsive Design**: Works on desktop and mobile devices
+  - The interface is optimized for both desktop and mobile devices.

+- **API Integration:**
+  - The project integrates with the KYTC Spatial API for route-specific data (accessible via map controls).

+- **Accessible Help & Disclaimer:**
+  - The project includes a [Help page](help.html) and a [Disclaimer](disclaimer.html).
+---

 ## Live Demo
 Visit the dashboard at: https://terid.github.io/KY_Highway_Plan_Projects/